-The preparation of financial statements and related disclosures in conformity with accounting principles generally accepted in the United States requires management to make estimates and assumptions that affect the reported consolidated amounts of assets and liabilities, and disclosure of contingent assets and liabilities at the date of the financial statements, and revenues and expenses during the period reported.
+The preparation of financial statements and related disclosures in conformity with GAAP requires management to make estimates and assumptions that affect the reported consolidated amounts of assets and liabilities, including disclosure of contingent assets and liabilities at the date of the financial statements, and revenues and expenses during the period reported.
 Actual results could differ materially from those estimates.
-We have identified our investment valuation process as our most critical account policy.
+We have identified our investment valuation process, which was modified during the quarter ended March 31, 2010, as our most critical accounting policy.